Dinidu21/jwt-spring-security/README.md

   **Response**: Success message or error if username/email is taken.

 - **POST /api/auth/signin**
-  Authenticate a user and return a JWT token.
+  Authenticate a user and return JWT and refresh tokens.
   **Body**:
   ```json
   {